Click the "Array layout" button in the toolbar to open the interface.

 When user optimize the "Pitch margin" with other variables, the software prompts:

-Taking the example of a total of 10 layout zones with tilt angles of [20, 2, 24] (3 types) and north-south margins of [0.5, 0.5, 2] (4 types):
+Taking the example of a total of 10 layout zones with tilt angles of [20, 2, 24] (3 types) and pitch margin of [0.5, 0.5, 2] (4 types):

 If user choose "Yes", for each layout zone and "Tilt", the software will calculate which has the largest "Pitch margin", and select the largest one.
 The optimized layout results only list three schemes, with fast calculation speed (as each scheme requires calculation of yield).